linuxandroidclub/linuxAndroidClubApp/README.md

 <h1>Linux/Android Club App</h1>
 <p>This application is made and maintained by the students in the Linux/Android club at the York campus of Seneca College.
-The purpose of the application, at the point of inception, was to make it easier for the students to check for class cancelations, check timetables, have a map of the campus and check TTC arrival times around the campus.
+The purpose of the application, at the point of inception, was to make it easier for the students to check for class cancellations, check timetables, have a map of the campus and check TTC arrival times around the campus.
 We plan to add more features in the future.</p>
 <h2>Feature list</h2>
 <ul>
-	<li>RSS reader for checking class cancelations <strong>(done)</strong></li>
+	<li>RSS reader for checking class cancellations <strong>(done)</strong></li>
 	<li>TTC time arrivals <strong>(done)</strong></li>
 	<li>Timetable entry <strong>(in progress)</strong></li>
 	<li>Campus map <strong>(in progress)</strong></li>
 </ul>
 <h1>Tutorial for importing project into Eclipse</h1>
-<p><strong>Disclamer:</strong> This tutorial was written based on the setup under Ubuntu 12.10, although if you are using a different operating system, the steps should be the same, but there are no garuntees.
+<p><strong>Disclaimer:</strong> This tutorial was written based on the setup under Ubuntu 12.10, although if you are using a different operating system, the steps should be the same, but there are no guarantees.
 Also, if you are reading this from the <em>future</em>, the steps may have changed significantly.
 This tutorial was written on the 10th of January 2013.
 And if the tutorial is updated by someone, they might forget to change the date.
 Just saying.</p>
 <h2>Assumptions made:</h2>
 <ul>
 	<li>You already have Java configured in your environment</li>
-	<li>You already have Eclipse setup with the appropriate Android pulgin and SDKs</li>
+	<li>You already have Eclipse setup with the appropriate Android plug-in and SDKs</li>
-	<li>You already have the EGit Github plugin for Eclipse</li>
+	<li>You already have the EGit Github plug-in for Eclipse</li>
 	<li>You already have a <em>git</em> directory in your <em>Home</em> directory</li>
 </ul>
 <h2>The Tutorial:</h2>